abbec/acervin.com/content/blog/2011/oct/12-memory_manager_2.md

 deallocation has to be done in two different ways depending on whether the allocation is aligned or not but that can be solved in a number of different ways, for example to have an unaligned version of both `allocate` and `deallocate`.
+The best way would be to store the alignment even when alignment is 1.
+This way the `deallocate` method can still know how to deallocate.
-However, all allocators should have the ability to allocate aligned memory.
+Either way, all allocators should have the ability to allocate aligned memory.

 Worth to note in the above method is that the alignment of memory is stored in the extra bytes allocated.